🧠 The problem: why LLMs forget everything

 MEMORY.md(already in context) - If the info isn't there, it uses

-memory_searchto search through daily notes - It finds the December 15th entry in
+memory_searchto look through the daily notes - It finds the December 15 entry in

-Everything is transparent — the AI knows where to search and how to synthesize.
+The whole process is seamless — the AI knows where to look and how to synthesize.

 Let's put it all together.
-Here's how to set up a complete memory system for your AI avatar with OpenClaw.
+Here is how to set up a complete memory system for your AI avatar with OpenClaw.

 Step 1: Create the structure